 A police report revealed that later that night, law enforcement captured Lee after he allegedly raped the victim after a New Year's Eve party.
 The reports indicated that police had found a set of keys to the apartment in the suspect's bag, along with a knife and one of the injured woman's earrings.

 Mr. Lee was charged with predatory sexual assault in the NYC case.
 Media reports indicate that AirBnB reportedly contacted New York City police concerning the Midtown rape case, offering assistance and relocating the alleged sexual abuse survivor to a hotel.

-AirBnB swooped in, offering to pay for health or counseling costs and the ticket price to fly her mother from Australia after she was allegedly raped in the Midtown rental.
-Lee pleaded not guilty and remains in custody in a New York City jail.
+AirBnB swooped in, offering to pay for medical attention or counseling costs and the ticket price to fly her mother from Australia after she was allegedly raped in the Midtown rental.
+Lee pleaded not guilty to non-consensual AirBnB assault and remained in custody in a New York City jail.

-Bloomberg reported that the victim agreed not to blame or sue AirBnB or the apartment host over the predatory sexual assault as a part of the negotiated settlement.
+Bloomberg reported that the sexually assaulted victim agreed not to blame or sue AirBnB company and the host over the predatory incident as a part of the negotiated settlement.
 However, AirBnB spokesman Ben Breit stated, "In sexual assault cases, in the settlements we've reached, survivors can speak freely about their experiences.
 This includes the New York City case."

 AirBnB Internal Safety Team

 Bloomberg reported that the AirBnB internal safety team worked hard to keep problems out of the press, giving agents blank checks when providing help to sexually abused victims.
 In addition, the report indicates that AirBnB reportedly spends tens of millions of dollars annually in payouts to hosts and guests to handle horrific problems.

 Media reports indicate the vacation company's high-profile political operatives are trained to negotiate the potential publicity nightmare of some of the gruesome events involving the Company's worst crises.